fmExcense/compositeurdigital.github.io/en/manage_contents.md

 >### <a name="contentFolder"></a> Hidden folders
 >
->Folders with extension '.content' will not be visible in Compositeur Digital.
+>Folders using a '.content' extension will not be seen in Compositeur Digital.
->See [interactive slideshow](slideshow#interactive) for a common use of this feature.
+>See [interactive slideshow](slideshow#interactive) to see the common use of this feature.

 ## Documents

-Directly add documents in the folders and sub-folders of an univers.
+Simply drag and drop your documents in the folders and sub-folders to populate your environment.

-See [Supported content](content_types.md) an exhaustive list of the supported file types.
+Check [Supported content](content_types.md) for an exhaustive list of supported file types.

 ## Display order

-Compositeur Digital will display items in folders in alphabetical order.
-You can however force a specific order by prefixing file and folder names with a number, Compositeur Digital will not display the numbers but will arrange the displayed element in the specified order.
+Compositeur Digital will display all items in folders using an alphabetical order.
+You can however force a specific order for documents and folders by prefixing the names with a number.
+The Compositeur Digital will not display the numbers but will arrange the items accordingly.

 >If you need to display a file with a name starting with a number (e.g. `3D render`), see the [Advanced configuration](config#configuration_dun_document) section.